-This small, decorative art nouveau absinthe fountain will be the talking point at any gathering of absintheurs!
+This beautiful, small, decorative art nouveau absinthe fountain will be the talking point at any gathering of absintheurs!

-Please note that this absinthe fountain is shipped carefully packaged and will require some easy assembly.
+Please note that these absinthe fountains are shipped carefully packaged and will require some easy assembly.
 This involves simply connecting the base to the bowl and placing the cover on top.
-Please rinse well before use.
+Please rinse with warm water well before use (see the instructions below).
 Absinthe fountains are supplied without absinthe glasses, absinthe spoons, sugar or absinthe bottles.
 They all have to be ordered separately.

 Water capacity 50.72oz (1.5 liters)